MoritzGoeckel/MoLang/README.md

 - [x] Assignment (=)
 - [x] Variables
 - [x] Number literals (1, 2, 3 etc.)
-- [x] Multiline programs (seperated by ;)
+- [x] Multiline programs (seperated by ';')

 ## Tests
-The entire project is unit tested with a current line coverage of 92%
+The entire project is unit tested with a current line coverage of 92%.

+### Assembly like interpreter
+If you like interpreters you might check out my [Assembly like interpreter](https://github.com/MoritzGoeckel/Assembly-ish-Interpreter) written in Node.js